 LOUISE MERIWETHER FIRST BOOK PRIZE

-The submissions period for the second annual Louise Meriwether First Book Prize is now open!
-The prize was founded in 2016 to honor the legacy of author Louise Meriwether by publishing a debut work by a woman or nonbinary author of color.
-The prize is granted to a manuscript that follows in the tradition of Meriwether’s Daddy Was a Number Runner, one of the first contemporary American novels featuring a young black girl as the protagonist.
+The prize was founded in 2016 to honor author Louise Meriwether by publishing a debut work by a woman or nonbinary author of color, between 30,000 and 80,000 words.
+The prize is granted to a manuscript that follows in the tradition of Meriwether’s Daddy Was a Number Runner, one of the first contemporary American novels featuring a young Black girl as the protagonist.
 Meriwether’s groundbreaking text inspired the careers of writers like Jacqueline Woodson and Bridgett M. Davis, among many others.
 The prize continues this legacy of telling much-needed stories that shift culture and inspire new writers.

 There will be two (2) rounds of judging, as follows:

-Round 2: The top five (5) submissions chosen in the first round will be reviewed by acclaimed authors Bridgett M. Davis and Ana Castillo, along with a Feminist Press representative and TAYO Literary Magazine editor-in-chief Melissa R. Sipin.
+Round 2: The top five (5) submissions chosen in the first round will be reviewed by a panel of judges including Feminist Press executive director and publisher Jamia Wilson and TAYO Literary Magazine editor in chief Melissa R. Sipin.
 The panel will choose one manuscript as the winning entry from that group.
-The winner will be announced in February 2018.
+The winner will be announced in March 2020.

-The 2016 Louise Meriwether First Book Prize winner is YZ Chin, author of Though I Get Home (forthcoming spring 2018).
+The 2017 Louise Meriwether First Book Prize winner is YZ Chin, author of Though I Get Home (April 2018).
 Chin was born and raised in Taiping, Malaysia, and lives in New York.
-She works as a software engineer by day, and writes by night.
+She works as a software engineer by day and writes by night.